04 - Home

 each morsel I take stock.

-for satisfactions lock.
+for satisfaction's lock.

-My stomach growls as food is found,
+My stomach growls as food is found—

 at last the sweet release.

-The pangs I've felt for moments more,
+The pangs I've felt for moments long

 begin to fade and cease.

-And when my hunger ceases,
+And when my hunger's sated,

-looking up I see her face.
+above, I see her face:

-A litany of kindness,
+a litany of kindness,

 a multitude of grace.

-As if she were an angel,
+As if she were an angel—

 here for just a day.